 - Weekend Inventor: Grampa Simpson managed to come up with a fast acting aphrodisiac out of random things he had lying around (that was originally supposed to be a cheap substitute for holy water), similar to how Homer came up with the flaming Homer.

-- What Happened to the Mouse?: The kids spying on their parents disappears eventually.
+- What Happened to the Mouse?: The kids spying on their parents plotline fades out eventually.
 A deleted scene had Ralph telling them that the parents aren't around because they're busy having sex.
 The writers edited this out because they didn't think Ralph would be smart enough to understand that.

 - You Can't Go Home Again: Homer and Grampa go back to their old farm, and recollect happier times (and unhappy times), but it's worn down and just not the same.
 Then they accidentally burn it down.